pixelastic/meetups.pixelastic.com/app/_posts/2015-12-14-paris-vim-meetup-11.md

 along with a small text message telling me what I did wrong.

 It is then just a matter of fixing the issues until they all disappear.
-Because the feedback loop is so quick, I found it extremely useful when learning new languages.
-I recently started a project in python and I never used it before.
+Because the feedback loop is so quick, I find it extremely useful when learning new languages.
+I recently started a project in python, a language I never used before.

-First thing I did was install `pylint` and configure syntastic for it.
+The first thing I did was install [pylint][14] and configure syntastic for it.
 Everytime I saved my file, it was like having a personnal teacher telling me what I did wrong, warning me about deprecated methods and teaching me the best practices from the get go.

 I really recommend adding a linter to your workflow as soon as possible.
 A linter is not something you add once you know the language, but something you